LSEG-API-Samples/Example.RTH.Python.EndOfDayOHLCCandleStickChartNotebook/README.md

 ### Get Access Token from DSS Server

-Referring to the tutorial from [TRTH REST API tutorial](https://developers.refinitiv.com/thomson-reuters-tick-history-trth/thomson-reuters-tick-history-trth-rest-api/learning?content=8687&type=learning_material_item), to get the access token, we have to send HTTP post message to below endpoint and it needs to send the DSS Username and Password in the request body.
+Referring to the tutorial from [RTH REST API tutorial](https://developers.refinitiv.com/en/api-catalog/refinitiv-tick-history/refinitiv-tick-history-rth-rest-api/tutorials), to get the access token, we have to send HTTP post message to below endpoint and it needs to send the DSS Username and Password in the request body.

 * Endpoint: